elixirhealth/service-base/.bootstrap/README.md

 ## Bootstrap a new service repo

-Create the repo in GitHub under [elxirhealth org](https://github.com/elxirhealth) and clone locally.
+Create the repo in GitHub under [elixirhealth org](https://github.com/elixirhealth) and clone locally.

 Branch `develop` off `master` branch and push to GitHub.
 ```bash